rohany/rohany.github.io/src/content/blog/research-ideas.md

 re-reading my colleague Elliot Slaughter's [blog post](https://elliottslaughter.com/2024/02/legion-paper-history) on the history of the Legion programming system, as well as my ongoing readthrough of Richard Hamming's "[The Art of Doing Science and Engineering](https://worrydream.com/refs/Hamming_1997_-_The_Art_of_Doing_Science_and_Engineering.pdf)".
-I will routinely refer to insights from Hamming that routinely appear in my own life, specifically from the final chapter "You and Your Research", which I heavily reccommend anyone doing research to read.
+I will routinely refer to insights from Hamming that have appeared repeatedly in my own life, specifically from the final chapter
+"You and Your Research", which I heavily recommend to anyone reading this post.
 I re-read (or [re-watch](https://www.youtube.com/watch?v=a1zDuOPkMSw)) this chapter at least once a year.

 I'll first discuss some of the important recurring themes of finding research directions, and then jump into